-How To Create and Link To Additional Website Pages With HTML
+How To Create Additional Webpages on Your HTML Website

 This tutorial series will guide you through creating and further customizing this website using HTML, the standard markup language used to display documents in a web browser.
 No prior coding experience is necessary but we recommend you start at the beginning of the series if you wish to recreate the demonstration website.

 When building a website, you may want to have more than one webpage.
 If you want to add and link to additional pages, you’ll need to first create a new

 html file in your website project directory.
 In this tutorial, we’ll learn how to create and link to an additional webpage on your website